LinuxFO/fonline-dev/PReloaded/README.md

 # PReloaded

-FOClassic server example based on FOnline Reloaded and 2258 servers.
+FOClassic server example based on FOnline Reloaded (knows as FOnline 2238) and FOnline 2258.